Often researchers receive their processed data in the form of a Scaffold

 Scaffold has the ability to add gene ontology terms via two methods.
 The first involves querying the NCBI GO term database and is built into Scaffold.
 To do this make sure the NCBI option is selected using the Edit > Edit Annotation Options dialog.
 Then, the annotations can be added using the Experiment > Add or Edit Annotations... option.
 Make sure the Go Terms source button is selected and choose the desired option fro the dropdown menu.
 The second GO term source is the EBI’s GO term knowledge base.
 Users can add organism specific files to Scaffold and gain GO annotations that way.
 For detailed instructions see this link.

 Scaffold allows for quantitative analysis based on spectrum counting (total, exclusive, NSAF, emPAI) or MS1 precursor intensity and allows users to determine differential expression using these quantitative techniques.
 The Experiment > Quantitative Analysis… dialog box allows users to define the quantitative technique, add statistical tests and fold change calculations.
-Additionally, the dialog allows users to remove samples from quantitative calculations, toggle inter-sample normalization and define the minimum value used in place of missing values.
+Additionally, this dialog allows users to remove samples from quantitative calculations, toggle inter-sample normalization and define the minimum value used in place of missing values.

 Scaffold or Q+S?

-If receiving a quantitative experiment, the Q+ button will be active; select this button to enter Scaffold’s quantitative module.
-Depending on the questions you are trying to answer information may be contained in either Scaffold or Q+.
+If receiving a quantitative experiment, the Q+S button will be active; select this button to enter Scaffold’s quantitative module.
+Depending on the questions you are trying to answer information may be contained in either Scaffold or Q+S.

-The Q+ button allows for select quantitative results to be viewed in a Q+ module
+Figure 9.
+The Q+S button allows for select quantitative results to be viewed in the Q+S module

-The Q+ modules extend the identification information found in Scaffold and gives users additional support for quantitative proteomic experiments including TMT, iTRAQ, SILAC, and dimethyl labeling.
+The Q+S module extends the identification information found in Scaffold and provides support for: TMT, iTRAQ, SILAC, and dimethyl based quantitation.
 Both modules also support MS1 precursor intensity quantitation.
 Additional quantitative features include kernel density estimation, intensity and error weighting and the ability to organize experiments into categories with proper handling of technical replicates.

 Organization of Quantitative Samples